 The product is used to clean stool before surgery and other bowel procedures.
 It could also be used to relieve serious constipation trouble.
 It does just that though, results in an extended trip to the bathroom.

-A magnesium supplement could help balance out the levels in your body but it cannot be held responsible for being a miracle pill because there is no such thing.
+A magnesium supplement could help balance out the levels in your body.
+On the other hand it cannot be held responsible for being a miracle pill because there is no such thing.

 Conclusion for Magnesium Citrate and Weight Loss

 In conclusion, do magnesium citrate and weight loss mix?
 It will certainly cause a lot of bowel movements but cannot be the only factor in a weight loss attempt.